Types of questions in Performance Reviews and 360° Feedback

 Here is an overview of the questions types you can customize for your forms:

-Please note: Dropdown is currently exclusive to Performance Reviews.
+Please note: Dropdown, Confidential Questions, and Overall Ratings are exclusive to Performance Reviews.

 When to use each type of question